Our Team

 Speech Language Pathologist

-Marika is a Speech Language Pathologist with experience in both the school board and private practice settings.
-Originally from Sudbury, she moved to London, Ontario to complete her master’s at Western University before moving to Toronto (with her cat, Jiji).
-She believes in a community, holistic approach to care and is always trying to learn how to see her work from different perspectives.
+Marika is a Speech-Language Pathologist with experience in school board and private practice settings.
+Originally from Sudbury, she completed her master’s at Western University and now lives in Toronto with her cat, Jiji.
+She takes a community-based, holistic approach to care.

 Lois Guidote